 "Watch over your heart with all diligence, for from it flow the springs of life."

 How YOU Can Help A Grieving Friend or Family Member

 A List of Suggestions

-This was such an important section of this lens, I recently broke it off into a new lens by itself.
-Please click here to learn 10 Ways You Can Help a Grieving Friend or Family Member with the loss of a loved one.
+This was such an important section of this article, it has now become an article by itself.
+Please click here to learn 14 Ways You Can Help a Grieving Friend or Family Member with the loss of a loved one.